 Some industry experts were surprised when Amazon announced its plan to open hundreds of physical store locations, according to Computer World.
 The Amazon website often sits as the alternative to in-store shopping, but there are many suggested reasons for why the retailer decided to join the other side.
 Amazon’s stores allow the business to appeal to new consumer segments, showcase innovative technology and create airports for their drone delivery fleets.

 More physical locations mean more inventory warehouses so drones have shorter flight paths to deliver goods to businesses and individuals.
 The flying delivery equipment may become part of an extensive list of services offered by the new stores.

 The idea of using drones close to home is appealing to many businesses.
 Material Handling and Logistics described how Wal-Mart tests drones indoors.
 Modern flying robots are so easy to control, it’s not difficult to have them weave between aisles and make deliveries directly to doormats.

 Wal-Mart currently expresses interest in deploying drones in its warehouse management, parking lots and making deliveries to customers who live close to stores.
 So far, the tests have involved flying the machines past inventory and utilizing automated data collection solutions to report location and movements.
 This allows the company to perform inventory counts in seconds, especially helpful for high places.

-It's not just inventory management, Wal-Mart wants to deliver goods like groceries to local residents.
-These items are easy enough to carry and deliveries of basic supplies in regular intervals is a great candidate for automated equipment.
+It’s not just inventory management, Wal-Mart wants to deliver goods like groceries to local residents.
+These items are easy enough to carry and deliveries of basic supplies at regular intervals is a great candidate for automated equipment.

 The Workhorse Group’s Combined Truck and Drone Fleet